-Jain University organizes Sampradaana, a Mega Blood Donation Camp5 July 2016
+Jain (Deemed-to-be University) organizes Sampradaana, a Mega Blood Donation Camp5 July 2016

-Jain University organized a mega blood donation camp on 5th July, 2016, with an aim to create awareness among young people on the significance of donating blood and also help overcome shortage at blood banks.
+Jain (Deemed-to-be University) organized a mega blood donation camp on 5th July, 2016, with an aim to create awareness among young people on the significance of donating blood and also help overcome shortage at blood banks.

-This day-long drive called as ‘Sampradaana’ was held across four campuses of Jain University, namely School of Graduate Studies (J C Road), School of Engineering and Technology (Jakkasandra, Bangalore – Kanakapura Main Road), School of Commerce Studies (Jayanagar 9th Block) and Center for Management Studies (Lalbagh Road).
+This day-long drive called as ‘Sampradaana’ was held across four campuses of Jain (Deemed-to-be University), namely School of Graduate Studies (J C Road), School of Engineering and Technology (Jakkasandra, Bangalore – Kanakapura Main Road), School of Commerce Studies (Jayanagar 9th Block) and Center for Management Studies (Lalbagh Road).